 - tin (n.)

-- Old English tin, from Proto-Germanic *tinom (cognates: Middle Dutch and Dutch tin, Old High German zin, German Zinn, Old Norse tin), of unknown origin, not found outside Germanic.
+- Old English tin, from Proto-Germanic *tinom (source also of Middle Dutch and Dutch tin, Old High German zin, German Zinn, Old Norse tin), of unknown origin, not found outside Germanic.

 Other Indo-European languages often have separate words for "tin" as a raw metal and "tin plate;" such as French étain, fer-blanc.
 Pliny refers to tin as plumbum album "white lead," and for centuries it was regarded as a form of silver debased by lead; hence its figurative use for "mean, petty, worthless."
 The chemical symbol Sn is from Late Latin stannum (see stannic).

 Meaning "container made of tin" is from 1795.
 Tin-can is from 1770; as naval slang for "destroyer," by 1937.
 Tin-type in photography is from 1864.
 Tin ear "lack of musical discernment" is from 1909.
 Tin Lizzie "early Ford, especially a Model T," first recorded 1915.